-Utilizing the high throughput nature of our system we tested in parallel two disease models, using hiPSC neurons derived from Spinal Muscular Atrophy (SMA) or Amyotrophic Lateral Sclerosis (ALS) patients, together with control cells from healthy subjects and isogenic control cells.
-The results show a general overactivity of Na+ channels in both cell lines, which could be rescued by a point mutation in the superoxide dismutase (SOD1) gene in the isogenic ALS cell line.
+Utilizing the high-throughput nature of our systems we tested in parallel two disease models, using hiPSC neurons derived from Spinal Muscular Atrophy (SMA) or Amyotrophic Lateral Sclerosis (ALS) patients, together with control cells from healthy subjects and isogenic control cells.
+The results indicate an over-expression of Na+ channels in both cell lines, which could be rescued by a point mutation in the superoxide dismutase (SOD1) gene in the isogenic ALS cell line.